BoringBoredom/PC-Optimization-Hub/README.md

     - Set All Core and Uncore (Cache) frequency to the *Processor Base Frequency* value displayed in the [Intel product database](https://ark.intel.com/content/www/us/en/ark.html).
 The reason for this is preventing your CPU from overheating by testing the waters first.
     - Boot into Linpack and stress test for a few minutes.
     - Monitor your temperatures and make sure you are below 80°C (you most likely will on stock frequency, unless your cooling is very bad).
-    - Continue raising both All Core and Uncore and do quick stress tests.
+    - Continue raising both All Core and Uncore by 100 MHz and do quick stress tests.
 Eventually, you will either encounter instability or temperatures above 80°C.
     - If temperatures are too high, you can try lowering VCORE (P = I x V).
-    - If you encounter instability, lower All Core and Uncore to the previous clocks and continue raising All Core from now on.
+    - If you encounter instability, lower All Core and Uncore by 100 MHz and continue raising All Core from now on.
     - Ultimately, stress test for 1-4h to maximize long-term stability.
   - ## RAM
     - [Importance of memory clocking](https://kingfaris.co.uk/ram)